opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 In a similar regime as the thresholded noise mechanism, where keys themselves need to be protected, another approach is to release a differentially private low-dimensional projection of the key-space.

-See `Approximate Laplace Projection <approximate-laplace-projection.html>`_ for a demonstration of the approach.
+See :ref:`approximate-laplace-projection` for a demonstration of the approach.

 .. list-table::